-At June 30, 2022, the College reported liabilities of \$79,749,168 and \$1,670,706 for its proportionate shares of the SCRS and PORS net pension liabilities, respectively.
-The net pension liabilities were measured as of June 30, 2021, and the total pension liabilities used to calculate the net pension liabilities were determined by an actuarial valuation as of July 1, 2020 projected forward to June 30, 2021.
+At June 30, 2021, the College reported liabilities of \$96,671,046 and \$2,206,127 for its proportionate shares of the SCRS and PORS net pension liabilities, respectively.
+The net pension liabilities were measured as of June 30, 2020, and the total pension liabilities used to calculate the net pension liabilities were determined by an actuarial valuation as of July 1, 2019 projected forward to June 30, 2020.
 The College's proportionate shares of the net pension liabilities were based on a projection of the College's long-term share of contributions to the pension plans relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2021 (measurement date), the College's proportionate shares of the SCRS and PORS plans were .368505% and .064934%, respectively, which was a decrease of .009829 and .001592, respectively from its proportionate shares as of June 30, 2020, which were .378334% and .066526%, respectively.
+At June 30, 2020, the College's proportionate shares of the SCRS and PORS plans were .378334% and .066526%, respectively, which was the same as its proportionate shares of the net pension liabilities measured as of June 30, 2020.